Exact Dynamics of Multi-class Stochastic Gradient Descent: Details of main theorem proof: SGD as an approximate solution

 \begin{lemma}[Hessian error term] Suppose $\{f_i\}_{i=1}^{\ell^\star}$ are $\a$-pseudo-Lipschitz functions $\R^\ell\to\R$ (see Assumption \ref{ass:pseudo_lipschitz}) and let the statistics $Z(W,z)$ be defined as in \eqref{def:Z(X,z)}.
 Suppose also that $\lp\leq Cd^{\omega}$ for some fixed $C>0$ and some $0\leq\omega<\frac13$.
 Then, for any $T>0$, with overwhelming probability

-\end{lemma} In the proof of the lemma above, we make use of the following conditioning lemma. \begin{lemma}[Conditioning, Lemma A2 of \cite{collinswoodfin2023hitting}] Let $\ell < d$.
+\end{lemma} In the proof of the lemma above, we make use of the following basic result of the orthogonality property of Gaussian random vectors, which we present here without proof. \begin{lemma}[Gaussian Conditioning] Let $\ell < d$.
 Suppose $v \in \R^d$ is distributed $\cN(0, I_d)$ and $U \in \R^{d\times\ell}$ has orthonormal columns.
 Then

 where $v - U U^\top v \sim \cN(0, I_d - U U^\top )$ and $U U^\top v \sim N(0, U U^\top )$ with $v - U (U^\top v)$ independent of $U U^\top v$. \end{lemma} \begin{proof}[Proof of Lemma \ref{lem:Hess_error}] The terms that we are trying to bound involve an expectation, conditional on $\cF_{k,i}\defas\sigma(\{W_j\}_{j=0}^k,\{I_{j}\}_{j=1}^{k},I_{k+1}=i)$.
 In order to bound these terms, it is useful to first compute expectations considitioned on a larger $\sigma$-algebra, which we define as $\cG_{k,i}\defas\sigma(\cF_{k,i},\{r_{j,I_{j+1}}\}_{j=0}^k)$, and later take the expectation conditioned only on $\cF_{k,i}$.
 We begin by computing the quantity